 Sure, ideally we want consistent, regular cycles and to ovulate around the same time each month – but many people (especially those with hormonal imbalances) do not have that.

-Even with a “perfect cycle” I might ovulate on day 14 for 7 cycles in a row – but this month due to ongoing stress, travel, and a sickness, my ovulation might come early or late.
-If I’m basing it off of my cycle patterns I could put myself at a risk for an unplanned pregnancy OR if I’m trying to get pregnant I could be missing my window altogether.
+Even with a “perfect cycle” I might ovulate on day 14 for 7 cycles in a row – but this month due to ongoing stress, travel, and sickness, my ovulation might come early or late.
+If I’m basing it off of my cycle patterns I could put myself at risk for an unplanned pregnancy OR if I’m trying to get pregnant I could be missing my window altogether.

 Source: *2018 Study: https://www.tandfonline.com/doi/full/10.1080/03007995.2018.1475348

-Natural Cycles reports a typical failure rate of 6.5% and a perfect use rate of 98% (there are also a lot of controversy surrounding how accurate the studies are that calculated this – I’d encourage research on this).
+Natural Cycles reports a typical failure rate of 6.5% and a perfect use rate of 98% (there is also a lot of controversy surrounding how accurate the studies are that calculated this – I’d encourage research on this).

 The symptothermal method of FAM (which is what I practice and teach my clients) tracks BBT and cervical fluid and you’re charting and reading your charts manually.
 The symptothermal method has a typical failure rate of 1.8% and a perfect use rate of 99.4% (and can go higher depending on how its practiced).